Te Kuiti (km913)

 The morning started out quite fair, making me antsy about not hiking.
 But it started raining by noon.
 Don (Dad) took us TA kids grocery shopping in town.
 He joked that we weren’t allowed to get any treats.
 Fat chance, I bought a ton of chocolate and candy.
 In case you’re wondering what my diet is like, here’s a snapshot of my food for 4-5 days.
 Yep, a lot of crap.
-One of my favorite things in NZ is the muslie and powdered yogurt.
+One of my favorite things in NZ is the muesli and powdered yogurt.
 Mix the two with some hot water for breakfast and YUM!
 It’s way better than oatmeal but kind of heavy.
-Especially since bags of muslie only come in 750g packages or larger.
-There are so many varieties of powdered yogurt that I keep buying more before I’ve even ran out of the first stuff.
+Especially since bags of muesli only come in 750g packages or larger.
+There are so many varieties of powdered yogurt that I keep buying more before I’ve even ran out of the stuff I have.
 So I have a bag with a mixture of 3 different kinds right now.
 It’s so much better than powdered milk.
-This is a trick I discovered on my first visit here and I’ve been waiting 15 years to reinstate it into my backpacker diet.
+It’s a trick I discovered on my first visit here and I’ve been waiting 15 years to reinstate it into my backpacker diet.
 The bounty of powdered yogurt!
+It’s the best!

 The rest is a bunch of chocolate, granola bars, fruit bars, fruit gummies, candy, chips, crackers, nuts, tortillas, pasta sides, tuna, and drink mixes.
 I have one dehydrated backpacker meal left over.
 These are quite good here but expensive.
 They are pretty filling, too.
 I have full-blown hiker hunger, so I eat the 2 servings ones.
 One of the pasta sides says 6 servings…yeah right.
 I also bought a big chicken breast, tika masala sauce, rice, and an onion to make for dinner.
 Wow, I’m actually going to cook a meal!
 For lunch I bought a pre-made salad and forced myself to eat it.
 It kind of sucked but I needed some greens.